Quarterly Financial Report - For the period ending December 31, 2015

 2.1.4 Variance in Budgetary statutory authorities

 The increase in Budgetary statutory authorities of $4.0 million is related to an increase in the 2015-16 Main Estimates and is associated to the increase in Employee Benefit Plan costs due to a change in the rate used to calculate Employee Benefit Plan costs government wide.
 The Proceeds from the Disposal of Crown Assets, included under statutory authorities reported in the first and second quarters were $7.2 million and $8.2 million respectively.
 Due to the adjustments to the proceeds revenue, the amounts for the first and second quarters should be $7.7 million and $9.0 million respectively.

 |Vote 10 - Grants and contributions||180,352||166,458||13,894||8%|

 2.2 Statement of Departmental Budgetary Expenditures by Standard Object

-The RCMP has spent approximately 74% of its authorities at the end of the third quarter, compared with 69% in the previous year, as demonstrated in Graph 2: Comparison of Total Budgetary Authorities and Net Expenditures below, when vote netted revenue is taken into consideration.
+The RCMP has spent approximately 74% of its authorities at the end of the third quarter, when vote netted revenue is taken into consideration, which is in line with the previous year, as demonstrated in Graph 2: Comparison of Total Budgetary Authorities and Net Expenditures below.

-Table 2: Expenditures by Standard Object at Quarter end shows net expenditures used during 2014-15 being $37.2 million higher than the previous year.
-This is a result of revenues being higher by $22.3 million in the current year when compared to last year at the same time.
-A year-to-date comparison of gross expenditures reflects an increase of $59.5 million or a 2% increase in 2014-15 over 2013-14.
+Table 2: Expended by Standard Object at Quarter End shows net expenditures decreased during the third quarter by 3% when compared to the previous year.
+A year to date comparison of gross expenditures reflects a decrease of $55.9 million or a 2% decrease in 2015-16 over 2014-15.
 A detailed review by standard object emphasizes some significant variances which are described below.

 2.2.1 Variance by Revenue